elliottslaughter/amd-gpu-test/README.md

   * `device_function`: A device function in HIP/Terra, called from a HIP device kernel/host code
   * `device_kernel`: A device kernel in HIP/Terra, via `__hipRegisterFatBinary`, called from a HIP host code
   * `device_kernel_module`: A device kernel in HIP/Terra, via `hipModuleLoadData`, called from a HIP host code
+  * `local_memory`: A demonstration of local memory, atomics, and barriers, via a simple histogram code

 # Status